jsawich/site/content/publication/inprogress/index.md

 summary: We use a quasi natural experiment to shed light on the recall of drought events in rural Thailand and we find that a shorter time between surveys has a large positive effect on households correctly reporing a drought event.

 tags:
-- Source Themes
+- [Natural disaster, health, drought, recall, survey design]
-featured: false
+featured: true

 links:
 url_pdf: ''